Urban Planning and Policy Certificate Programs

 Conditions for Non-Degree Students

-The core courses and core concentration courses in the MUPP and/or Ph.D programs are not available to non-degree students.
+The core courses and core specialization courses in the MUPP and/or Ph.D programs are not available to non-degree students.

 Non-degree students later admitted as degree candidates may, by petition, transfer graduate level courses taken as non-degree students in which grades of A or B were earned.
 The number of transferable hours taken as a non-degree student is up to 12 semester hours for MUPP degree students and 8 hours for Ph.D. degree students.